-Except as provided in the Operating Agreement, no Member will otherwise have the right to sell, assign, transfer, pledge, mortgage, or otherwise dispose of or encumber all or any portion of their A Units.
-A transfer of a Company interest by a Member is permissible if made (a) with the prior written consent of the Manager, (b) to another Member, (c) by succession as a result of a Member's bankruptcy, death, dissolution or legal incompetency, or (d) to a Member's immediate family member, provided that the transfer is made in accordance with the requirements set forth in the Operating Agreement.
+Except as provided in the Operating Agreement While Sherwin-Williams remains an owner of Master Tenant (anticipated to be approximately five years from commencement of operations), no voluntary lifetime transfers of Units will be permitted (other than transfers to revocable trusts for estate planning purposes), in order to comply with Historic Tax Credit rules.
+Thereafter, no Member will otherwise have the right to sell, assign, transfer, pledge, mortgage, or otherwise dispose of or encumber all or any portion of their A Units except as provided in the Operating Agreement.
+A transfer of a Company interest by a Member is permissible, after Sherwin-Williams is no longer an owner of Master Tenant, if made (a) with the prior written consent of the Manager DAP, (b) to another Member, (c) by succession as a result of a Member's bankruptcy, death, dissolution or legal incompetency, or (d) to a Member's immediate family member, provided that the transfer is made in accordance with the requirements set forth in the Operating Agreement.
+A transferce of a membership interest may not become a substitute member without the prior written consent of DAP.

-A Member may not pledge or grant a security interest in his or her A Units without the consent of the Manager.
+A Member may not pledge or grant a security interest in his or her A Units without the consent of the Manager DAP.